-With a benching system like the NBF Signature Series Element collection you're able to fit two to four employees within a space that may have otherwise been used by only one employee in a cubicle setup.
+With a benching system like the NBF Signature Series Element collection, you can fit 2 to 4 employees within a space that may have otherwise been used by only 1 employee in a cubicle setup.
 Of course, saved space also equates to saved money.
 Your business costs will be far less per employee when you can fit more people into less space.
 Plus, the lack of walls typically makes benching systems less expensive than full-panel cubicles.

-Greater flexibility.
-Most benching systems are modular, meaning they can be configured and reconfigured again and again to support ever-changing office needs.
-Although cubicle systems can be moved as well, they are much more cumbersome and don't have the range flexibility that most benching systems have.
-For example, the modular Mayline Even collection has the ability to seat one, two, three or four people at a single workstation, and multiple workstations can be used together in a huge assortment of configurations to create the amount of work surface space needed within a single area.
+For example, most modular furniture can seat 1, 2, 3, or even 4 people at a single workstation, and multiple workstations can be used together in a huge assortment of configurations to create the amount of work surface space needed within a single area.
 Hire more staff?
-Simply add another table to the mix and your employees are ready to go.
+Add another table to the mix, and your employees are ready to go.

 The Cons of Office Benching

-Distractions abound.
-Open concept office furniture isn't right for every business or for every employee.
-With a lack of walls comes a lack of privacy, and that does not jive well with introverts or with employees whose jobs require a great deal of focus.
+Open concept office furniture isn't right for every business or every employee.
+With a lack of walls comes a lack of privacy, which does not work well for introverts or employees whose jobs require a great deal of focus.
 Not only are visual distractions everywhere, but noise distractions can severely hinder performance.

 Make Benching Workstations Work for You

 Considering incorporating a benching system into your office?
-Take into account the type of work your employees will be doing.
+Take into account the type of work your employees do.
 While benching may be appropriate for certain job functions, it will not improve productivity for others.
-Take careful consideration of which areas of the office can support a benching structure and which may be more suitable for cubicles or private offices.
+Consider which areas of the office can support a benching structure and which may be more suitable for cubicles or private offices.